aliarsalankazmi/Notes-StatisticalAnalysis/README.md

   - Probability distributions can be used to calculate the probability of getting particular scores, based on the frequency with which a particular score occurs in the distribution.
   - A problem might be that we do not have data with 0 mean and 1 standard deviation.
 However, any data can be converted to have 0 mean and 1 standard deviation - using the centering and scaling techniques.
   - Subtract a value from the mean to center it, and divide it by the standard deviation to scale it.
 These are known as Z-scores
+  - Certain Z-scores are more important, as their values cut off certain percentage distributions.
+For example, Z-score = 1.96 cuts off the top 2.5% of the distribution, and Z-score = -1.96 cuts off the bottom 2.5% of the distribution.
+Combined, this Z-score cuts off 5% of the distribution; 95% of the Z-scores lie between -1.96 to +1.96.
+Other important scores are 2.58 and 3.29, which cut off 1% and 0.1% of the distribution.
   - Through this technique, we can see whether data is likely or unlikely to occur in a particular distribution.

+## Simple Statistical Modelling and Assessment

+* One simple statistical model is the mean - it is a hypothetical value that may not necessarily be observed in the data.
+* For any statistical model, there are ways to assess the fit:
+  - We may calculate how much our predicted data (the mean) differs from the actual data - **deviance**.
+Overall deviance may be found by summing up all deviances.
+Since a simple sum of the deviances would produce 0 (*due to the fact that some deviances would be the result of overestimation while others that of underestimation*), we shall square the deviances and then add up.
+This is called the **sum of squared errors**.
+* However, the **sum of squared errors** is dependent on amount of data available - the more data points, the higher the Sum of squared errors' value.
+To overcome this problem, the Sum of squared errors is divided by the number of data points, to calculate the **average error**.
+If, however, we intend to find *not* the average error, but the error present in the population as a whole, we divide the Sum of squared errors with (number of data points - 1) - this is called **variance**.
+* In addition to the variance, the *standard deviation* may be found, which is the application of a square root to the variance.
+* In such a manner, the sum of squared deviations, variance, and standard deviations can all be used to measure the goodness of fit of a model, in addition to being used for measuring the dispersion of data.

+* Another way of modelling is *not* to check if our model is a good fit to the sample, but if it is a good fit to the **population** from which the sample was obtained.
+*